A Framework for Symmetric Self-Intersecting Surfaces: Computation of Outer Hull and Chambers

-Algorithm \ref{alg:chamber} associates a set of faces to a chamber.
-It is straightforward to show that the choice of the starting configuration does not matter.

-\begin{lemma} The set of faces $X_2$ of an embedded simplicial complex $X$ together with an orientation $\{+,- \}$ can be partitioned using the notion of chambers above, i.e.\ each side of each face belongs to a unique chamber.
+\begin{lemma} The set $X_2$ of faces of an embedded simplicial complex $X$ together with a two-sided orientation of each face can be partitioned using the notion of chambers above, i.e.\ each side of each face belongs to a unique chamber.
 The outer-hull can be obtained using the start configuration from Lemma \ref{lemma:initialize_outer}. \end{lemma}

-\begin{proof} Algorithm \ref{alg:chamber} stays inside a given chamber.
-As a chamber is connected and a DFS is conducted, the output is independent of the initialisation face of a given chamber. \end{proof}
+\begin{proof} \refalg{alg:chamber} stays inside a given chamber.
+As a chamber is connected and a depth-first search is conducted on the faces in a chamber, the output is independent of the initialisation face of a given chamber. \end{proof}